Nikhil-1426/Remembron/README.md

    - Used for designing and prototyping the app's user interface and user experience, ensuring a visually appealing and intuitive design.

-# Hi, We are Team Invictus! 👋
+# Hi, We are the makers of Remembron! 👋

 ## About us